Cruising Info

 The choice of produce in Maldives (Gan) depends on what the store owner has brought down from Male recently.

-Onions, potatoes and pumpkin are found everywhere.
+Onions, potatoes and pumpkin are found throughout SE Asia.
 For the adventurous there are local root crops like cassava and sweet potatoes.
 Coconuts, both green as drinking nuts, and brown as dry nuts are everywhere.
 If you use a lot of coconut in curries you might want to stock up on powdered coconut milk and cream which is cheap, keeps for months and takes a lot less room than the nuts.

 Sri Lankan cheese.
 Yum.